mwilkowski80/seek-subdirectories/README.md

 This tool allows you to find common subdirectories.
 I created it when made a copy of a Dropbox folder (including shared directories) and needed to find which directories were shared by other Dropbox account (being effectively duplicates).

-This software works on the `find` command line output
+This software works on the `find` command line output.

 ## Getting started